MarceloDJunior/home-broker/broker-service/README.md

 - **Go**: The service is written entirely in Go, leveraging its efficient concurrency model through goroutines and channels.
 - **Kafka**: Used to publish and consume messages.
 It allows the service to process buying and selling orders efficiently.
 - **Docker Compose**: Used to manage Kafka and its dependencies in an isolated environment.
-- **Testing in Go**: We use Go's built-in testing package to write tests for our service.
+- **Testing in Go**: Go's built-in testing package to write tests for the service.
 - **Control Center**: Used to create topics and send messages in Kafka.
 - **Zookeeper**: A necessary dependency to control Kafka partitions and decide which broker is the leader.
 - **Transformer Pattern**: Applied for input and output processes to ensure data consistency and integrity.